Chapter 10 Combining rasters and vector layers

 Figure 10.28: NDVI per “Nafa” for five months

 1. Note that using aggregate to extract raster values by polygons is only appropriate for non-overlapping polygons.
-For polygons that are potentially overlapping, use raster::extract.↩︎
+For polygons that are potentially overlapping, use terra::extract.↩︎